 - If all goes well, Windows will automatically reinstall the driver for your camera and everything should be working.

-- Run the driver with administrative privileges and follow on-screen instructions to install the new driver.
+- Run the driver with administrative privileges and follow the on-screen instructions to install the new driver.

 - Again restart windows to take effect the changes.

-- That’s all, check this time webcam working properly.
+- That’s all, check this time the webcam working properly.

 Tweak Windows registry